Michael Murphy (VC)

-Michael Murphy VC (c.
+Michael Murphy (c.
 1837 - 4 April 1893) was an Irish recipient of the Victoria Cross (VC), the highest award for gallantry in the face of the enemy that can be awarded to British and other Commonwealth forces.

 Murphy was born c.
 1837 in Cahir, County Tipperary, to Michael Murphy, a local blacksmith, and his (unknown) wife.
 He had at least two younger sisters, named Mary and Julia Mary.
 Little is known about his early life until 1855, when he started his army career.

 Army career

 Early career

 On 27 August 1855, Murphy enlisted in the 17th Lancers at Cork.
 The 17th Lancers, however, were still at the Crimean War, having lost most of their complement in the Charge of the Light Brigade in the previous year.
 As a result, Murphy started his training with the 16th Lancers at the Portobello Barracks, Dublin.

 On 22 May 1856, Murphy attached to the 17th Lancers, who were now en route from the Crimea, via Ismid in Turkey, to help contain the early stages of the Indian Mutiny.
 It seems he intended to catch up with his regiment in India.
 Something must have affected this plan, since on 18 October 1856, he joined the 2nd Battalion Military Train (later the Royal Army Service Corps and nowadays the Royal Logistic Corps) instead.
 In March 1857, Murphy left the Curragh Camp and boarded the steamer Calypso at Dublin bound for Woolwich.
 On 28 April, he embarked for Hong Kong.
 On reaching the Dutch East Indies, the battalion was diverted to Calcutta on news of the Indian Mutiny.
 They arrived in Calcutta on 27 August, and after a series of moves were deployed to relieve Lucknow.
 The battalion was subsumed into the Azimghur Field Force on 29 March 1858.